 For the impact of any Alert Level changes on Library services, please check the latest news on the Library website:

 Support for well‑being and research productivity

 We know undertaking research can be stressful, let alone the added stressor of a global pandemic.

 While it may feel like there are aspects of normality returning you may feel overwhelmed with trying to catch up if you had delays or if it was hard to focus.

 Self-care and leisure activities to support your well‑being and productivity are important right now.
 Regular breaks and exercise are encouraged.

-If you feel you need some coaching to maintain productivity and keep yourself healthy, consider contacting Nikki Fahey, the Graduate Wellbeing Coach, Carolyn Jenkins (Nikki Fahey is on leave until September 2022).
-Carolyn offers either face to face or Zoom (especially for northern campus and distance candidates) consultations; in Alert Level 2, she does mainly Zoom consults; while in Alert Level 3 and 4, only Zoom consults are offered.
+If you feel you need some coaching to maintain productivity and keep yourself healthy, consider contacting the Graduate Wellbeing Coach, Carolyn Jenkins (Nikki Fahey is on leave until September 2022).
+Carolyn offers either face to face or Zoom consultations (especially for northern campus and distance candidates); in Alert Level 2, she does mainly Zoom consults; while in Alert Level 3 and 4, only Zoom consults are offered.

 If you are struggling with your mental and emotional health, you can contact Student Health or your local health professional.